LT-IntroToAI-SY2526/assignment-1-miguelm2026/a1_writeup.md

 After completing your problems, reflect on:

-1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?
+1. **What was your initial experience with Python?** I think it was easier since I'm taking java and already have python expereicne so it was pretty fun.

-2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.
+2. **How did you use AI effectively?** I'm learning the basics of python as a high schooler in class, can you generate me 5-7 basic problems that cover true and false?
+This was one of the prompts, I was speciic in my current state, examples, and number of problems I needed in order for AI to properly generate me an accurate set of practice problems.

 3. **What concepts were most challenging?** How did AI help you understand them?
+AI helped me by first explaining what they were and then needing me to fill in to complete it successfully.

 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?
+ASKING ASKING SO MANY QUESTIONS, it's better to get more informatoin than less and just get the answer, you learn way more than needed but it's always worth it.